|

 certain, we can easily understand that the truth of reason

-not in the slightest degree to be called
+awake, ought not in the slightest degree to be

-the truth of anything unless on the evidence of our reason.
+Never be persuaded of the truth of anything unless on the evidence of

-reveal many truths more useful and more important than all I had before
+truths more useful and more important than all I had before learned, or

 Laws of Nature, the result,